Online Health Information Administration Bachelor's Degree Overview

 Accredited program.
 UToledo’s HIA online degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
 The majority of HIA courses are certified by Quality Matters, which monitors the quality of online courses.

 The latest tools and labs.
 Online students have access to student labs and virtual computers anytime and anywhere.
 The AHIMA Virtual Lab contains software programs exclusive to UT's HIA undergraduate program.

 Real-world experience.
 UToledo undergrads get professional practice through a senior capstone project and a course that requires students to work for 15 weeks in a health care facility.

 The U.S. Department of Labor predicts more than 50,000 new health information specialist jobs will be created during the next 10 years.
+Starting salaries can range from $30,000 to $50,000.
 University of Toledo health information administration graduates are qualified to work in myriad settings.

 Sample Jobs in Health Information Administration

 - Customer relations representative

 - Health information manager or director

 UT’s health information administration curriculum provides a dynamic combination of structured online classes and professional, practical experience.
 HIA students sometimes minor in business or communications.